0xa1a6b3b0/extended-relativity/theory.md

 R_μν - ½g_μν R = (8πG/c⁴) T_μν

-*Note: The boundary surface embedding in 5D gives the full Einstein tensor via the Gauss equation.
-The extrinsic curvature K_μν = ∂_μ ∂_ν b provides 10 components.
-Both GW polarizations emerge from the transverse profile of b.*
+*Note: The full Einstein tensor follows from the economy principle (minimize total specification), which yields the Einstein-Hilbert action.
+The embedding picture (boundary surface in 5D, Gauss equation) is suggestive but has limitations—see "The Full Tensor Structure" section.*

 **Action:**